m3m0o/chamilo-lms-unauthenticated-big-upload-rce-poc/README.md

-# Chamilo LMS Unauthenticated Big Upload File RCE
+# Chamilo LMS Unauthenticated Big Upload File RCE PoC

 This is a script written in Python that allows the exploitation of the **Chamilo's LMS** software security flaw described in **CVE-2023-4220**.
 The system is vulnerable in versions preceding **1.11.24**.